 White Hat Volunteers

-In 2016 YYC’s White Hat Volunteers celebrate 25 years of providing friendly service and warm memories to the travelling public!
+In 2016 YYC’s White Hat Volunteers celebrated 25 years of providing friendly service and warm memories to the travelling public!
 Over the years, the program has become a globally recognized symbol of Calgary and Alberta.

 The White Hat Volunteer program at YYC began on July 1, 1991 with 45 dedicated volunteers.
 As the international hub grew and developed over the years so has the program, with hundreds of volunteers greeting the more than 15 million passengers who travel through YYC annually.